epicweb-dev/epic-stack/docs/features.md

 - Linting with [ESLint](https://eslint.org/)
 - Static Types with [TypeScript](https://typescriptlang.org/)
 - Runtime schema validation with [zod](https://zod.dev/)

-Here are some things that will likely find their way into the Epic Stack in the
-future:

-- Powerful, yet simple sitemap control
 - Error monitoring with [Sentry](https://sentry.io/welcome/)

+Here are some things that will likely find their way into the Epic Stack (or the docs examples) in the future:

+- Logging
 - Ecommerce support with [Stripe](https://stripe.com/)
 - Ethical site analytics with [fathom](https://usefathom.com/)
 - Internationalization